OFFIS-mosaik/mosaik/docs/tutorials/demo1.rst

 destination use the same attribute name.
 If they differ, you can instead pass a tuple like ``('val_out', 'val_in')``.

-Usually, you will neither create single entities nor connect single entity pairs, but work with large(r) sets of entities.
+Quite often, you will neither create single entities nor connect single entity pairs, but work with large(r) sets of entities.
 Mosaik allows you to easily create multiple entities with the same parameters at once.
 It also provides some utility functions for connecting sets of entities with each other.
 So lets